Toyota Verossa: Trim levels

 The Verossa was sold in six trim levels featuring three six-cylinder engines and transmission types.
 Four-wheel drive was offered on some trim levels, but only available with an automatic transmission.
 Standard equipment and options throughout the Verossa's range included a front stabilizer bar, navigation, power seats and fully automatic air conditioning.
 The different engine sizes were offered to allow Japanese buyers which annual road tax they were willing to pay; the larger engines did offer higher levels of standard equipment and luxury features.

 20, 20Four and 20Four G Package

 The entry-level Verossa came equipped with Toyota's 1G-FE engine producing 119 kW at 6,200 rpm and 200 Nm of torque at 4,400 rpm.
 The 20 was only available with an electronically controlled 4-speed automatic transmission.
-The 20Four and 20Four G package offered full-time four-wheel drive.
+The 20Four and 20Four G package offered All-Trac full-time four-wheel drive.
 The G Package included aesthetic accouterments like alloy wheels and leather seats.